EQAR/deqar-docs/docs/report_data.md

 ## Activity

-At least one activity must be assigned to each report.
+A report must be assigned to at least one activity from each agency involved.
 Activities are selected from the agency's pre-defined list of activities and should be provided as a DEQAR value (as either a string value or a DEQAR activity ID).

-You can link one report to several activities, for example where different quality labels where assessed/awarded in a single procedure.
+You can also link one report to several activities of an agency, for example where different quality labels where assessed/awarded in a single procedure.

 > If you do not find the activity enlisted on DEQAR, please inform EQAR about the new activity through submitting a Substantive Change Report via [this form](https://www.eqar.eu/register/substantive-change-report/).

-Optionally an agency may choose to provide local identifiers for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface (see [Role of Standards and Identifiers: Other Identifiers](architecture_data_model.md#other-identifiers).
-If both elements are submitted for a single report, then the DEQAR value will be used by the system.

-* **Activity(\*)** (<code>activity[n]</code>; conditionally required; string)
-A DEQAR activity value may be provided as an activity name or DEQAR activity ID for each report.
-The activity is used to validate the structure of submitted report data.

-    *e.g. institutional audit*
-    *e.g. programme evaluation*
-    *e.g. 2*
-    *e.g. 8*

-* **Activity Local Identifier(\*)** (<code>activity_local_identifier[n]</code>; conditionally required; string)
-  A local activity identifier may optionally be provided in place of a DEQAR activity value for each report.
-The local activity identifier may be used to validate the structure of submitted report data.
-(Note: local activity identifiers need to be assigned through the administrative interface before they can be used in submission.)

-    *e.g. inst_aud*

-Each activity is classified as one of four activity types (<code>activity_type</code>).
-These classifications determine the structure of the report record:
+Each activity is classified as one of **four activity types**.
+These types determine the required structure of the report record:

 |Type                    |Provider(s)            |Programme(s)           |
 |:-----------------------|:----------------------|:----------------------|